sini6a/tiny-plant-sensor/README.md

 ## Operation

-The sensor operates by periodically waking up every 6 seconds to check the plant's capacitance level, determining if watering is necessary.
+The sensor operates by periodically waking up to check the plant's capacitance level, determining if watering is necessary.
 If the plant requires watering, the sensor activates a blinking LED every second.
 Otherwise, it remains in a low-power state.

 ## Usage